Did you know Colorado is the second fastest growing US state?

 Food & Drink Resources got its start in Virginia and Texas, back when co-founders Richard Keys and Scott Randolph based their work there.
 The move to Colorado in 2009 was an intentional business move.
 Denver doesn’t just have amazing weather, skiing, and restaurants.
 Turns out Colorado is an ideal spot for food/beverage market research, too.
 Continue reading

-Let’s address some of the reasons why food and drink manufacturers choose to work with third-party organizations, like FDR, for product development and product sales.
-Our goal is to show you how we can enhance your work…and grow your bottom line.
+Let’s address some of the reasons why food and drink manufacturers choose to work with third-party organizations, like Food & Drink Resources (FDR), to represent their products to restaurant brands.
+Our goal with this article is to show you how Food & Drink Resources can enhance your work…and grow your bottom line.
 Continue reading